 Configurable Client or Serve r or Prox y?
-Defa ult Value Meaning Server Restart Require d? dm.shelve.accessupd Server 300 second s When a shelf is viewed or modified, update its access time if its last access time was longer than the limit specified by the value of dm.shelve.accessup date Use the p4 -Ztag change -o command to display the access time for shelved files.
+Defa ult Value Meaning Server Restart Require d? dm.rotatelogwithjnl Server 1 Set to 0 to disable log rotation after journal rotation.
+By default, when the journal is rotated, any structured logs are also rotated.
+Disabling this behavior can help when you're doing frequent journal rotations and you want the log rotated on a different schedule.
+No dm.shelve.accessupd Server 300 second s When a shelf is viewed or modified, update its access time if its last access time was longer than the limit specified by the value of dm.shelve.accessup date Use the p4 -Ztag change -o command to display the access time for shelved files.
 No dm.shelve.maxfiles Server 10M Maximum number of files that can be shelved with p4 shelve .
 No dm.shelve.maxsize Server 0 Maximum size of a file that can be shelved, or 0 for unlimited.
+No

-No dm.shelve.promote Server 0 Enable to make edge servers automatically promote shelved files to the commit server.
+Configurable Client or Serve r or Prox y?
+Defa ult Value Meaning Server Restart Require d? dm.shelve.promote Server 0 Enable to make edge servers automatically promote shelved files to the commit server.
 An alternative is manual promotion with the poption of p4 shelve.
-To determine whether to set No this configurable, see "Explicitly promoting shelves" under "Promoting shelved changelist" in Helix Core Server Administrator Guide.
+No To determine whether to set this configurable, see "Explicitly promoting shelves" under "Promoting shelved changelist" in Helix Core Server Administrator Guide.